-Buffalo has a vibrant and active arts scene.
-There are lots of galleries and museums both on the UB campus and within the city.
+Buffalo has a vibrant arts scene.
+There are lots of galleries and museums to explore, both on the UB campus and within the city.

 The University at Buffalo is a comprehensive, research-intensive public university dedicated to academic excellence and engagement with the regional, national, and international communities we serve.
 UB is privileged to have two art galleries dedicated to the university’s mission for academic excellence and service to the community.
 Each gallery presents a year-round series of exhibitions, providing students, faculty and the broader community easy access to visiting artists, thought-provoking art exhibitions, and educational programs.
 In addition, UB Art Galleries provide professional training for graduate and undergraduate students through internships and curatorial opportunities.
 They also support faculty and student research.